wenhao-yap/pokedex-rails/README.md

 ## Getting Started

 1. Fork and clone this repository to your computer
-1. In the project directory run:
+1. To generate a new Rails application, in the project directory run:
 ```
 rails new ./ -d postgresql
 ```